 Transverse Myelitis Folks (Blue Crew) is a Facebook support group with over 5,700 members at the time of writing.
 That makes this support group one of the biggest ones on the internet.

-This support groups includes people with TM, Longitudinally Extensive Transverse Myelitis (LETM), Acute Disseminated Encephalomyelitis (ADEM).
-Those with conditions such as Neuro Myelitis Optica (NMO), Lupus, Rheumatoid Arthritis and other conditions are also welcome.
-Family members and care givers who want to learn more about the conditions above are also encouraged to join.
+This support group includes people with TM, Longitudinally Extensive Transverse Myelitis (LETM), and Acute Disseminated Encephalomyelitis (ADEM).
+Those with conditions such as Neuro Myelitis Optica (NMO), Lupus, Rheumatoid Arthritis, and other conditions are also welcome.
+Family members and caregivers who want to learn more about the conditions above are also encouraged to join.

-The Files section of this group is a compilation of professional advice.
-This includes published case files and articles from experts in the medical field.
+The Files section of this group is a compilation of professional advice, such as published case files and articles from experts in the medical field.
 The information here may be beneficial to living/recovering from Transverse Myelitis.
-However, it is important that you do not take these as medical recommendations.
+However, it is essential that you do not take these as medical recommendations.

-Discussions on various topics from dealing with symptoms, advice when dealing with healthcare professionals and questions about treatment options.
-Due to the large member count I'm sure there will be people who can answer any questions you have.
+This group contains discussions on various topics, from dealing with symptoms to questions about treatment options.
+Due to the large member count, I'm sure there will be people who can answer any questions you have.

 People Living with Transverse Myelitis